Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/development.md

 @IBAction func tapHere(_ sender: UIButton) {

     myLabel.accessibilityLabel = "This is a new label."
-    UIAccessibility.post(notification: UIAccessibility.Notification.layoutChanged,
+    //This API can be used both in UIKit and SwiftUI projects UIAccessibility.post(notification: UIAccessibility.Notification.layoutChanged,
                          argument: myLabel)
 }

 //The first accessible element in the page is focused and vocalized with a sound like announcing a new page.
 @IBAction func clic(_ sender: UIButton) {
+    //This API can be used both in UIKit and SwiftUI projects
     UIAccessibility.post(notification: UIAccessibility.Notification.screenChanged,
                          argument: nil)
 }